renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/vm.md

 ```

 !!! tip
-    The scanning could be faster if you enable only vulnerability scanning (`--scanners vuln`) because Trivy tries to download only necessary blocks for vulnerability detection.
+    The scanning could be faster if you enable only vulnerability scanning (`--scanners vuln`) because Vul tries to download only necessary blocks for vulnerability detection.

 ### Licenses
 It is disabled by default.